trisulnsm/apps/analyzers/save_binaries/README.md

 	2. add this file system to `/etc/fstab` as described in [Creating ramfs](https://www.trisul.org/docs/lua/fileextractoverview.html#the_ramfs_filesystem)

+## TIP : Also install the "Save Binaries Monitoring" dashboard app to view performance charts

 ## Config parameters

 To override the default parameters